Carlos Prats

 Carlos Prats González (/es/; February 24, 1915 – September 30, 1974) was a Chilean Army officer and politician.
 He served as a minister in Salvador Allende's government while Commander-in-chief of the Chilean Army.
 He resigned in August 1973 amid growing national discontent.
 Immediately after General Augusto Pinochet's September 11, 1973 coup, Prats went into voluntary exile in Argentina.
-The following year, he and his wife, Sofía Cuthbert, were assassinated in Buenos Aires by a car bomb planted by the Dirección de Inteligencia Nacional.
+The following year, he and his wife, Sofía Cuthbert, were assassinated in Buenos Aires by a car bomb planted by the Dirección de Inteligencia Nacional (DINA).

 Background

 Carlos Prats González was born in Talcahuano, a port city in southern Central Chile, in 1915, the oldest son of Carlos Prats Risopatrón and Hilda González Suárez.
 He joined the Army in 1931 and graduated at the top of his class.

 In 1935, he was commissioned as an artillery officer.
 Three years later he became a Sub-lieutenant.
 Soon he returned to the Military Academy, this time as a teacher.
 He taught there and at the War Academy until 1954.
 In 1944, he married Sofia Cuthbert Chiarleoni, with whom he had three daughters.

 In 1954, Prats González was promoted to Major and sent to the military mission to the United States as adjunct military attaché, where he served until 1958.
 That year he was promoted to Lieutenant Colonel and returned to the War Academy as a teacher.
 In 1961, he became commander of the Artillery Regiment Nº3 “Chorrillos”, and in 1963, became commander of the Regiment Nº1 “Tacna”.

 In 1964, Prats González was promoted to Colonel and sent as military attaché to Argentina.
 He returned to Chile in 1967 as commander of the III Army Division.
 In 1968, he was promoted to Brigade General and Chief of the General Staff.
 The following year he was promoted to Division General.